I’m a long-time user of Workstation Pro. My main purpose is for labs as I prefer to host them within software than expensive hardware.

 The other week I heard that Workstation 15 Pro was being shipped with a REST API, this was something I had to look into further.

-Watch the video or follow the instructions below to get started:
+Watch my video or follow the instructions below to get started:

 Setting up the API